CHCAA-EDUX/scientific-computing-01/readings/class2_basics2.md

 Coming from R, some of this might seem a bit unusual.
 Don't worry, it gets to be second nature!
 We suggest running the code chunks on UCloud to see what exactly they do.
 Try to write them yourself instead of copy-pasting to get a feel for the syntax.

 ### For loops
 For loops are one of the most used statements in Python.
-They allow you to iterate over any *iterable* (such as `lists` or `tuples`) and perform some operation on them.
+They allow you to iterate over any *iterable* (such as `lists`, `tuples` or `dicts`) and perform some operation on them.

 For loops have the following components:
 - the `for` keyword